 Is kangaroo meat nutritious?

 It certainly is!
 Kangaroo meat is super lean with less than 2% fat.
 Even more importantly, it’s low in undesirable saturated fats.
 This lean red meat is a good source of high-quality protein, iron and zinc.
 What’s more, it contains omega-3’s and contributes a good dose of B-group vitamins to our diet, including Vitamin B12, Vitamin B6, niacin, riboflavin and thiamin.
-The Heart Foundation Tick of Approval has been granted to a large range of Macro Meats Gourmet Game kangaroo products.
-Gaining the ‘Tick’ is further testament to the amazing nutrition features of kangaroo meat.

 How does the fat content of kangaroo sausages compare to other sausages?